Bürgerliches Gesetzbuch: Abstract title transfer

+Second, the German abstract system follows the Abstraktionsprinzip, derived from the works of the pandectist scholar Friedrich Carl von Savigny, according to which title transfer does not depend on the validity of the underlying causa (i.e. the prior contract) of delivery or the conveyance; in other words, a conveyance is sine causa (without legal consideration).
+Thus, if a contract of sale or gift of property should be found to be invalid, title shall nevertheless pass if property has been delivered or if a conveyance is valid and has gone into effect.
+Conversely, title transfer based on an invalid obligationary agreement may give rise to a restitutionary obligation (e.g. unjust enrichment) for the transferee to restore the property, but until the property is transferred back, again by way of delivery or a conveyance, title would remain vested in the transferee.
+This marks a sharp break with Roman law, which viewed the obligationary contract and the conveyance as causally linked (known as the Kausalprinzip), meaning that if the contract is invalid, so too is the conveyance, since one cannot transfer what one does not have.
+Here, German law distinguishes itself from the causal title transfer system of e.g. Austrian, Swiss, Dutch, and Spanish laws, which do not recognize the Abstraktionsprinzip and thereby stick more closely to Roman law.

 Under the BGB, a sales contract alone, for example, would not lead to the buyer acquiring ownership, but merely impose an obligation on the seller to transfer ownership of the sold property.
 The seller is then contractually obligated to form another, and separate, agreement to transfer the property.
 Only once this second agreement is formed, the buyer acquires ownership of the purchased property.
 Consequently, these two procedures are regulated differently: the contracting parties' obligations are regulated by art.
 433, whereas real contracts alienating movable property are provided for under art.
 929. The payment of the purchase price (or valuable consideration) is treated likewise.

 In day-to-day business, this differentiation is not needed, because both types of contract would be formed simultaneously by exchanging the property for payment of money.
 Although the abstract system can be seen as overly technical and contradicting the usual common-sense interpretation of commercial transactions, it is undisputed among the German legal community.
 The main advantage of the abstract system is its ability to provide a secure legal construction to nearly any financial transaction, however complicated this transaction may be.